Some people like to say I’m crazy. In some way, I am. But mostly because I love to test a lot of things even if I lose money.

 I’m going to try to be quick here and not create another 4k words post.
 Thus, I’m going to use images which will make everything easier for you guys.
 My new year’s resolution is to create more posts with less words, but keep it to the point and practical.

-Step 1: Select your niche site and mount a WordPress Blog
+Step 1: Select your niche site and mount a Wordpress Blog

-After that, you should already have a niche selected and a theme installed.
+You should already have a niche selected and a theme installed.
 Go on and create at least 3 posts so your site doesn’t look empty.
 I created 5 posts instead, with no more than 200 words (because of the niche) and I was good to go.

 Here’s how my website looks like: